jiaonaz/pm-resources/playbook.md

 ### Frequency
 Goals are usually set on an annual basis.
 However, it's important to add quarterly milestones (with goals) and add pacing on a continuous basis.
 This ensures the team and leadership know how they are tracking toward the broader goal.

+# Execution

+### Overview
+Proper execution is about efficiency.
+It increases the velocity of the team.
+In a resource constrained environment, velocity is crucial.

+### Deliverables
+The Product Manager is responsible for building an operating system for the team.
+The operating system is defined as a set of tools and processes used to track upcoming and ongoing work.

+**Roadmap:** there are a million ways to track your team’s progress against the roadmap: a spreadhseheet, JIRA, Asana, Trello, post-it notes, etc. What’s important is that each member can easily access the essential information: their priorities, upcoming projects, coordination across functions and alignment on project commitments for that quarter.
+Also consider what other teams at the company are using.

+**Unified process:** Each product team should have a product backlog and use a sprint-driven process.
+The Product Manager is responsible for leading the team in how they work, a strong partnership with the Engineering Manager and Design Lead is critical, and individual duties are shared across the whole team.

+Typical activities required for a robust product backlog:
+   * Create a list of user stories
+   * Prioritize the stories
+   * Add detail / further refine the stories
+   * Estimate stories

+Activities across the sprint:
+   * Define sprint process and meeting cadence
+   Groom backlog
+   Host a sprint planning meeting
+   Conduct the sprint
+   Host wrap-up: demo and retrospective

+**Brainstorming:** There are many ways to brainstorm the list of user stories, but what’s important is that not all ideas come from the PM (or any single person).
+Accordingly, we recommend hosting a brainstorm at least once a quarter.
+Data science and research should inform the discussion, then select a few critical questions to explore for the coming quarter.
+Once digitized, capture these ideas and update the status on them.
+This will close the loop on the process and increase trust that ideas can come from anywhere.

+**Planning documentation:** Create planning documents for feedback, coordination and sharing.
+Prepare a quarterly plan and distribute this to stakeholders within and around the team.
+At the end of the quarter, create a wrap-up document that captures learnings and holds the team accountable to work they committed to accomplish.
+This improves future planning processes and increases the accuracy of estimates.

+**Team Meeting:** In addition to sprint meetings, a bi-weekly team meeting that focuses on short, medium, and long-term team needs is also recommended.

+**Leadership Check-In:** Check-in every week (or bi-weekly, depending on product velocity) with product leadership.
+This time is used to provide update on work, ask strategic questions and highlight blockers.